turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 	Enter client baseURL (public folder URL) [/]:
 	Do you wish to use a transpiler? [yes]:
 	Which ES6 transpiler would you like to use, Babel, TypeScript or Traceur? [babel]:typescript

 The default transpiler is [Babel](https://babeljs.io/), but I prefer [Typescript](http://typescriptlang.org)

 > Note: If you encounter errors running jspm *and* you are behind a firewall, you are probably missing the HTTP\_PROXY environment variable.
 On windows, try running SET HTTP\_PROXY={YOUR PROXY SERVER} (Example: SET HTTP\_PROXY=http://proxy.mycompany.com:8080)

+Install the Typescript transpiler locally (this helps prevent conflicts with other versions of Typescript installed on your system):

+	npm install typescript --save-dev

 Now pull in Aurelia:

 	jspm install aurelia-framework